 Presto will not effect the exercise of any portion of the Resale Warrants, and the registered holders will not have the right to exercise any portion of the Resale Warrants and any such exercise will be null and void and treated as if never made, to the extent that after giving effect to such exercise, the registered holders together with the other affiliates collectively would beneficially own in excess of 4.99%.
-Upon delivery of a written notice to Presto, the registered holders may from time to time increase (with such increase not effective until the sixty-first (61st) day after delivery of such notice) or decrease beneficial ownership beyond 4.99% to any other percentage not in excess of 9.99% as specified in such notice; provided that (i) any such increase will not be effective until the sixty-first (61st) day after such notice is delivered to Presto and (ii) any such increase or decrease will apply only to the registered holder.
+Upon delivery of a written notice to Presto, the registered holders may from time to time increase (with such increase not effective until the sixty-first (61st) day after delivery of such notice) or decrease beneficial ownership beyond 4.99% to any other percentage not in excess of 9.99% as specified in such notice; provided that (i) any such increase will not be effective until the sixty-first (61st) day after such notice is delivered to Presto and (ii) any such increase or decrease will apply only to the registered holder and the other affiliates and not to any other holder that is not an affiliate of the holder.